2016 MONKEY YEAR FENG SHUI

 FIRST THING SEEN

-When entering your home, what is the first thing seen?
-Your eye goes somewhere, so be observant in every room of your home.
-Make sure that the first thing seen in each room is inviting, clean, and inspiring when you enter.
+For the feng shui of your home, what is the first thing seen when you enter?
+Your eye goes somewhere, so direct the eye by organizing each room so that the first thing seen sets a pleasant tone.
+This makes the room inviting to enter.
+Make sure that the first thing seen in each room is clean and inspiring.
 You do not want to see a pile of paperwork or any type of mess.
-Organize each room so that the first thing seen sets a pleasant tone and makes the room inviting to enter.
+Stay tidy, especially in a Fire year.

 PAY OFF DEBT

 It is very fortunate to start the New Year with no debt.
 (A mortgage or a school loan are not in this category.)
-If you have personal debt on New Year, get out of debt in 2015 and organize your finances.
-And watch out for overspending this year!
-Sheep “eat paper” meaning that Sheep can really spend, so do not start out Sheep year with any financial problems.
+If you have personal debt on New Year, think ahead by budgeting and planning.
+Organize your finances to get out of this debt this year.
+Watch out for overspending in a Monkey year, especially in autumn.

 PAINT ONE ROOM

 The energy of any environment can be transformed completely by adding a couple of coats of paint.
 If each room of your home has white or ivory walls, all that white is too much of the element Metal which can lead to arguing and bickering.
-When the weather warms up in summer of Sheep year (Sheep’s power season) be sure to paint at least one room with color.
+When the weather warms up in summer, be sure to paint at least one room with color.

 The painted room can be a small room such as a bathroom, but all-white walls in a home is too much Metal that leads to imbalance.
 Good colors for a small room are light blue for a bathroom or light green for a bedroom.
 Be sure the blue or green are restful and not too bright.
 Yellow is good in the kitchen, or gold in the dining room.